Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

 What does the law say about ecstasy?

 Currently in Ireland giving a pill to someone you know constitutes a supplying offence.
 Allowing your house or premises to be used for taking drugs is also illegal.
 If you are convicted of supplying ecstasy you will be convicted under the Misuse of Drugs Act.
 A conviction can affect your future employment opportunities and many countries refuse visas to people with drug convictions.
 Taking drugs can also invalidate your insurance policies, such as holiday, vehicle and health cover.
-You can find more information on the laws around drugs in Ireland here.
+Learn more information on the laws around drugs in Ireland.

 Harm reduction advice